kavishgr/getghrel/README.md

 ![-list](examples/list.jpg)

-This will display a list of URLs representing the latest release assets found for each repository, along with any other relevant files (such as checksums and SBOMs) specific to your operating system and architecture.
+This will display a list of URLs representing the latest release assets found for each repository.

-You can filter the output to remove the checksums and SBOM files before passing it to the `-download` flag to ensure a clean download in the output.
-However, even if you don't filter the output, the tool will automatically retain only the binaries and remove all unnecessary files.
-Just filter them out to save some bandwidth.
+In rare cases, you may come across additional files like checksums and SBOMs that are specific to your operating system and architecture.
+I have taken care to exclude them in the regular expression.
+However, if any such files exist, you can simply filter them out before using the `-download` flag to ensure a clean download.
+But don't worry, even if you don't filter the output, the tool will automatically keep only the necessary binaries and remove any unnecessary files.
+Filtering them out can help save bandwidth.

-`N/A` means the repo doesn't have release assets.
-Some linux releases will have both gnu and musl releases.
-Filter them out according to your liking.
+In the case of `N/A`, it means that the repository doesn't have any release assets available.
+For Linux releases, there might be separate versions for both GNU and Musl.
+You can choose to filter them out based on your preferences.

+> Note: The first line indicates that the package 'neovim' is mentioned.
+However, it will be listed as `N/A` on macOS because the release does not specify the architecture.
+There are ways to resolve this issue, but it involves dealing with regular expressions, which can be a bit complex.
+Nevertheless, you can be confident that every release will be discoverable, except for this particular case.
+Additionally, the neovim release on GitHub requires multiple dependencies, not just a binary.
+Personally I use [helix](https://github.com/helix-editor/helix).

 Duplicates are unlikely, but if they do occur, you can easily filter them out using tools like `sort` and `uniq`.
 That should do the trick.